 Lee Yong Man

-- Various in-house training courses at branch
+- Various in house training courses at a branch level;

-- External banking courses
+- External banking courses;

-- Local workshop in Siem Reap Province for managers
+- Local workshop in Siem Reap Province for managers;

-Lastly, I am also grateful to the National Bank of Cambodia for their continuous guidance and support.
+Finally, I am also grateful to the National Bank of Cambodia for their continuous guidance and support.

 Lee Yong Man, CEO